 Transfers of financial assets to third parties in transactions that do not qualify for derecognition are not considered sales for this purpose, consistent with the Company's continuing recognition of the assets.

-Notes to the Financial Statements (Continued) Year ended February 28, 2019
+Notes to the Financial Statements (Continued) Year ended February 29, 2020 (expressed in United States dollars unless otherwise stated)

+- 3. Summary of significant accounting policies (continued)

-- (d) Financial instruments (continued) - (ii) Classification (continued)
+- (d) Financial instruments (continued)

+- (ii) Classification (continued)